-"They're going to want to know you're awake," Edward states, eyes still locked with Emmett's, neither moving to break their private moment.
+"They're going to want to know you're awake," Edward says, eyes still locked with Emmett's, neither moving to end their private moment.

-"Is this…all we get then?"
-Emmett asks, his eyes pinched with hurt.
+"Is this…all we get, then?"
+Emmett's eyes pinch with pain.

 "The First Lady is out of the picture.
-She's agreed to stick around through Election Night, but that's it.
+She's agreed to stay through Election Night, but that's it.
 No more charade."

-Emmett's eyes close and he allows himself a moment of celebration.
+Emmett's eyes close.
+He enjoys a moment of celebration.
 "And the rest?"

 "We'll be discreet."
 The President allows himself a cautious smile.
 "You're going to be out of commission for a while anyway.
 It'll be easier for us to…meet."